-In an American manor house, an English-style kitchen of exceptional size
+In an American manor house, a white kitchen has exceptional glass-door cabinets

-Looking across the kitchen from the range side gives a cooks-eye view of the dining area which is concealed by the base cabinets and screened by the double-sided glass uppers.
-Note the double warming drawer and lovely cabinet refinements like the curved end near the door and soffit cabinets above.
+Looking across the kitchen from the range side gives a cooks-eye view of the dining area as well as two additional cabinet walls where the main sink is located.
+Note the double warming drawer near the dining space and lovely cabinet refinements like the curved end near the door and soffit cabinets above.

 (Source: Ferguson and Shamamian.com)

 Copy and Paste the Link to Quick Share this Post: http://bit.ly/1NeLlZN

 These cabinets with glass on both sides is EXACTLY what I’ve been looking for.
 Photos of this kind are difficult to come by.
 It will make explaining it to my husband SO much easier!
 Thank you for posting them.
 (I covet this kitchen!)